-I'm a thorough, flexible and reliable freelance copyeditor and proofreader.
-I copyedit and proofread fiction and board games for publishers, independent/self-publishing authors and designers.
+I'm a thorough, flexible and reliable freelance copyeditor and proofreader of fiction and board games for independent and self-publishing authors, publishers and designers.

 I proofread any genre of fiction.
 For copyediting, it helps if I’m familiar with the genre.
-My personal interest is in historical, crime, fantasy, children’s/YA, literary and contemporary fiction.
+My personal interest is in historical, fantasy, speculative, crime, literary and contemporary fiction.
+I have worked on books in the following genres for self-publishing authors or authors who are looking for agents/publishers:

 For board game publishers, I proofread rulebooks, cards, box covers and other written components as a final check before the files go to print.
 I can edit rulebooks for publishers before final layout or for designers wanting to submit their game to publishers.